deadlyvipers/dojo_rules/introduction.md

 Hi, I'm Daniel.
 Pleased to follow this course.
-My favorite path is Javascript.
+My favorite path is JavaScript.